Join the Climate Crowd

 Our most common report type, key informant interviews are a social science tool used to explore a particular set of topics in detail, with someone who has extensive knowledge or a unique perspective on the issue.
 They can typically give an overview of community circumstances, as well as particular insights based on their position.

-Use our survey and guidelines to conduct key-informant interviews.
+You can read our guidelines for conducting key-informant interviews, and download the survey.
 Be sure to select "Interview" under "Type of Report" when submitting your data into the online form, as this will populate the form with extra fields.
 In addition to the interview questions, use a descriptive title, write a brief summary description, and submit photos!

 personal observations and stories